mciepluc/cocotb-coverage/documentation/source/examples.rst

         return data, success

 A simple FIFO model is implemented as a double-ended queue.
-At each successfull write to the FIFO, the data is also written to the FIFO model.
+At each successful write to the FIFO, the data is also written to the FIFO model.
-At each successfull read from the FIFO, the data concistency is checked with the FIFO model (and removed from the queue).
+At each successful read from the FIFO, the data consistency is checked with the FIFO model (and removed from the queue).

 .. code-block:: python